-This programme is a rigorous and intellectually challenging introduction to philosophical ethics, and, in particular applied or “practical” ethics, based in the Department of Philosophy.
-It is designed for professionals in the Gauteng region with some management and leadership experience, and presupposes no background in philosophy.
+This programme is a rigorous and intellectually challenging introduction to philosophical ethics, and, in particular, applied or “practical” ethics, based in the Department of Philosophy.
+It is designed for professionals in the Gauteng region with some management and leadership experience and presupposes no background in philosophy.
 It is not a programme in “professional ethics”—e.g. business ethics, biomedical ethics, technology and ethics, etc.—though some such material is sometimes covered in one or more of the electives.
 Rather, its emphasis is on learning methods and techniques for thinking about ethical issues of any sort.
 It includes exposure to the principal ethical theories and critical examination of some well-known work in various sub-fields of applied ethics.
 It is not a distance-education programme; regular attendance at seminars is required.
 To accommodate the professional lives of our participants, seminars, exams, and other programme activities are held on Saturday mornings, about 19 in the first year and 10 in the second.

-The programme is a two-year part-time programme consisting of three semesters of course work and a research report of 15,000 – 20,000 words, under the supervision of a member of the Wits University Philosophy Department.
+The programme is a two-year part-time programme consisting of three semesters of coursework and a research report of 15,000 – 20,000 words, under the supervision of a member of the Wits University Philosophy Department.

 Benefits of the programme

 The programme specialises in the development of skills such as defending a point of view through clear and careful argumentation, offering "cooperative criticism," and receiving and responding to such criticism.
 Participants can also expect to see improvements in their argumentative writing, through careful attention to it and extensive feedback on it, from the programme lecturers.
-Successful participants will also be able to think, discuss, and write much more clearly, fully, and deeply about any ethical issues they encounter as a result of their approaching such issues in both the theoretical and practical manner emphasized in this programme.
+Successful participants will also be able to think, discuss, and write much more clearly, fully, and deeply about any ethical issues they encounter as a result of their approach such issues in both the theoretical and practical manner emphasized in this programme.

 Enrolment criteria/Admission requirements